How to Customize Apple's Dock and Window's Start Menu to Make Your PC More Useful

 Streamlining the Dock on macOS

-If you’re a macOS user then the Dock is your way into applications, files, and the web, although you do have other options—like Spotlight search, which can be pulled up on screen with a Ctrl+Space keyboard shortcut and can find things after you type in what you’re looking for.
+If you’re a macOS user then the Dock is your way into applications, files, and the web, although you do have other options—like Spotlight search, which can be pulled up on screen with a Cmd+Space keyboard shortcut and can find things after you type in what you’re looking for.

 But if Spotlight doesn’t appeal, or you prefer a more click-based way of navigating your computer than you need to make sure your Dock is in the most natural place for you.
 From the Apple menu choose System Preferences and then Dock to make changes: You can position the Dock to the left, the right, or the bottom of the screen, as well as adjust its size and the level of the magnification effect (as the cursor moves over it) via the sliders at the top.